nhedger/laravel-cloud-deploy/README.md

 # Laravel Cloud Deploy

-This GitHub Action will trigger a deployment on Laravel Cloud.
+This GitHub Action will trigger a deployment on [Laravel Cloud](https://laravel.cloud).

+Check out the [documentation](https://cloud.laravel.com/docs/deployments#deploy-hooks) to retrieve your webhook URL.
 ## Usage

 ```yaml